 iv.
 Workmanship (poor workmanship undermines the best construction standards).

-Duck Leakage Testing should perform according at least one of following standards, but is not limited to the following;
+Duck Leakage Testing should perform according to one of following standards;

 Step by step duct leakage testing;